HONOR-X7c-ADS

 Even if I don’t win, if I can make an impact, if I can help one person to get out of the pressure, to prevent them from doing anything, and just for them to be inspired, then I feel like I’m accomplished.
 I feel happy because every single life matters.
 If I was that girl when I was seventeen and I was lost, and I felt insecure about my life, my weight, my body.
 If one girl would have inspired me the way I want to inspire, it would be enough.

-However, if she does pull the impossible, Alicia Faubel states with full pride that she didn’t do it only for one specific country.
-Although her sash and the recognition it may bring would say Spain, The Philippines is never far behind.
+However, if she does pull the impossible, Alicia proudly asserts that her success isn’t just for one specific country.
+While her sash may represent Spain, the Philippines is never far behind.

 The pressure is higher, but the love is higher, I’m very happy.
 I always say that If I were to win the crown, it can’t just be about Spain.
 I owe the Philippines my training and everything, so, if necessary, I won’t think twice about chopping the crown in half.